Bewdley Bridge: History

 There has been a bridge at this location since 1447, each being destroyed and replaced.
+Parts of the 15th-century bridge were rediscovered in 2004 during excavations for new flood defences.

+The bridge was one of the main objectives of Oliver Cromwell, during the Battle of Worcester in 1651.
+Colonel Robert Lilburne, along with Major Mercer, five troops of Worcester Dragoons, Worcestershire horse and two troops of Colonel Rich's regiment were assigned to secure the bridge during the battle.
+One of the arches had previously been damaged by the Royalists in 1644 and rebuilt in timber.

-Severe flooding in 1795 destroyed the previous bridge.
-That bridge comprised five pointed stone arches.
+Severe flooding in 1795 destroyed the bridge, which at that time consisted of five pointed stone arches.
 A stone gatehouse on one pier had been replaced with a stone cottage by the time of a 1781 print.
-One of the arches had also been damaged by the Royalists in 1644 and rebuilt in timber.

-Parts of the 15th-century bridge were rediscovered in 2004 during excavations for new flood defences.

 Thomas Telford designed the current bridge and was assisted by resident civil engineer, M. Davidson.
 It was built in 1798 by Shrewsbury-based contractor John Simpson for £9,000.
 Its toll house was demolished in the 1960s.

-The bridge was one of the main objectives of Oliver Cromwell, during the Battle of Worcester.
-Colonel Robert Lilburne, along with Major Mercer, five troops of Worcester Dragoons, Worcestershire horse and two troops of Colonel Rich's regiment were assigned to secure the bridge during the battle.